mpostol/OPC-UA-OOI/Networking/SemanticData/READMEGettingStartedTutorial.md

 ## Common Tasks

 The topics contained in this section are intended to give you quick exposure to the `OOI Reactive Application` network based data exchange programming experience.
-Working through this tutorial gives you an introductory understanding of the steps required to create `OOI Reactive Application` producer and consumer applications using the library `UAOOI.Networking.SemanticData'.
+Working through this tutorial gives you an introductory understanding of the steps required to create `OOI Reactive Application` producer and consumer applications using the library `UAOOI.Networking.SemanticData`.
 Current release of the NuGet package is available at:

 [UAOOI.Networking.SemanticData](https://www.nuget.org/packages/UAOOI.Networking.SemanticData/)